elibenjel/goldenDiary/skeleton.md

 3. **spendingActions** (with useSpendingActions hook)
     - **focused**: **focusedSpending**
     - **userInputs**
-    - **setters**: object of setters for various data fields of a spending (setName, setDate, setBills, etc...)
-    - **submit**( ): create a new spending with the current focusedSpendingChanges if the focusedSpending is null, or update the focusedSpending if it already exists
+    - **submit**( ): if any userInput is invalid, set showError to true create a new spending with the current focusedSpendingChanges if the focusedSpending is null, or update the focusedSpending if it already exists
     - **delete**( spending ): set spendingToDelete to the one given in argument
     - **focus**( spending ): focus the spending given in argument, or set focusedSpending to null if no argument is given
     - **blur**( ): set focusedSpending to undefined